 - (a) Marine mammal monitoring must be conducted in accordance with the conditions in this section and the Monitoring Plan (attached) and this IHA. - (b) Monitoring must be conducted by qualified, NMFS-approved PSOs, in accordance with the following conditions: - PSOs must be independent of the activity contractor (for example, employed by a subcontractor) and have no other assigned tasks during monitoring periods. - (ii) At least one PSO must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (iii) Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (iv) Where a team of three or more PSOs is required, a lead observer or monitoring coordinator must be designated.
-The lead observer must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) Chevron must establish monitoring locations at clear vantage points, as described in the Monitoring Plan (attached).
-For all pile extraction activities, a minimum of one PSO must be assigned to each active pile extraction location to monitor the shutdown zones.
+The lead observer must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) The Holder must establish monitoring locations with the best views of monitoring zones as described in the Marine Mammal Monitoring Plan (attached).
+For all pile driving activities, a minimum of one PSO must be assigned to each active pile driving location to monitor the shutdown zones.